willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Scripts and Scenes
   Scripts are also resources.
 Every script file loads as a :ref:`Script <class_Script>` instance.
-And because every script file is its own class, you can rest assured that any constants declared in the file are *static*.
-That is, the data exists on the Script rather than on Object instances to which you've assigned the script.
+And because every script file is a class, each constant that file declares is *static*.
+The data belongs to the Script instance, not Object instances to which you've assigned it.

   Godot likewise loads a scene file into a :ref:`PackedScene <class_PackedScene>` instance.
-These are resources that cache all information about creating and initializing a node hierarchy.
+These are resources that cache information about creating and initializing a node hierarchy.
-  You can even build your own scenes using the :ref:`PackedScene.pack() <class_PackedScene_method_pack>` method;
+  You can even build your own scenes using the :ref:`PackedScene.pack() <class_PackedScene_method_pack>` method.

   .. note::